Welcome to today's edition of the Rush 24-7 podcast.

 We're supposed to be surgically striking things out there.

-It's easy to say, but it needs to be pointed out.
+I know it's easy to say, but it needs to be pointed out.

-If George W. Bush were president and we're hitting grain silos, and we are killing civilians and only wounding the bad guys, do you think that would be the lead item?
+If George W. Bush were president and we're hitting grain silos and we are killing civilians and only wounding the bad guys, do you think that would be the lead item?

 It's important to point these things out.

-You can't assume people are gonna figure this out themselves.
+You can't just assume, I've learned this, you can't assume people are going to figure this out themselves.

 It has to be pointed out.

-The aircraft may have mistaken the grain silos in the northern Syrian town of Manbij for an Islamic state base, said the Britain based Syrian observatory for human rights.
+The aircraft may have mistaken the grain silos in the northern Syrian town of Manbij for an Islamic State base, said the Britain-based Syrian Observatory for Human Rights.

 There was no immediate comment from Washington.